AirBurn0/am2playground/README.md

   But btw, I fixed some of AM2 built-in bugs (you will never figure out which ones, for sure).
 ### <b>Q</b>: Will you port it on newer minecraft versions?

   <b>A</b>: To date, a relatively stable and canon version of AM2 exists only on 1.7.10.
 AM2 1.10.2 - not canon and WAAAAAY more bugged than AM2 on 1.7.10 version.
 It's just unplayable for me.
-There is Ars Magica Legacy on 1.18.0 minecraft version and above,but it is not finished yet and much more effort is needed to make at least at the level at which AM2 already was in 2014.
-So technically, I just have nowhere to port the addon, and my answer is NO, untill they make it playable enough.
+There is Ars Magica Legacy on 1.18.0+ Minecraft versions, but it is not finished yet and much more effort is needed to make it at least at the level at which AM2 already was in 2014.
+So technically, I just got nowhere to port the addon, and my answer is NO, until they make it playable enough.
 ### <b>Q</b>: What is your favorite Minecraft 1.7.10 magic mod?

   <b>A</b>: Ars Magica 2.
 I guess it was obvious.